Once

 on me and receive my willy slowly, from below, while we massaged

 each other's nipples gently.
-It was, she was, beautiful for, to
+It was she was beautiful

 It was safe for her (since I had had a vasectomy).